-Influential singer/songwriter Leonard Cohen, who passed away nearly five years ago, was continuously inspired by the Greek island Hydra throughout his long career.
+Influential singer and songwriter Leonard Cohen, who passed away on November 7, 2016, was continuously inspired by the Greek island of Hydra throughout his long career.

 An official music video reminds his fans and music lovers worldwide what a truly great artist Cohen was and how lucky we were to have him here for as long as we did.

-The great Canadian musician’s many Greek fans especially will rejoice, since the beautifully-shot video is entirely shot on Hydra island, Cohen’s literal second home.
+The great Canadian musician’s many Greek fans will rejoice since the beautifully-shot video is entirely shot on Hydra, Cohen’s adopted home.

-“Moving On,” released after his death, is Cohen’s song about loss and the feeling of deep, unbearable heartache it creates.
+“Moving On,” released after his death, is Cohen’s song about loss and the resulting feeling of deep, unbearable heartache.

 Music video highlights Leonard Cohen’s home on Hydra

-The song, which begins with the tolling of a mournful church bell, is carried along by a melancholy mandolin and continues with the characteristic, spoken-word, singing of the troubadour.
+The song, which begins with the tolling of a mournful church bell, is accompanied by a melancholy mandolin and continues with the characteristic, spoken-word, singing of the troubadour.

 Adding a touch of sarcasm in the line, “Who’s moving on, who’s kidding who?” seems the only way the singer can make it through the pain of his loss.

-The video shows the house that Cohen bought on the Greek island of Hydra in 1960 which served as his second home for the rest of his life.
+The video shows the house that Cohen bought on the Greek island of Hydra in 1960 which served as his second home for the remainder of his life.

 The complete absence of any other humans in the sun-drenched house adds even more poignancy to the lyrics.